 This program is designed to give undergraduate students exposure to the prosecutor’s role in the criminal justice system and for the Office to scout perspective employees.
 Students gain real world experience in criminal case prosecution, possibly for college credit.
 The program is intended to provide knowledge, skills, and experiences that an intern can apply to future challenges and professional pursuits, while giving back to the Frederick community.

-Students are encouraged to give the office a minimum of 15 hours per week during the spring and fall semesters.
+Students are encouraged to give the office a minimum of 15 hours per week during the spring and fall semesters and at least 21 hours during the summer.
 If a student is performing the internship for academic credit, it is the student’s responsibility to communicate the institutional requirements to the Office.
 All internship positions are unpaid.

 Depending on the assignment, students may assist in investigations, hearings and trials; prepare, compile and analyze case documents; perform research, observe witness interviews, participate in community outreach programs and attend trials.